atmaivancevic/ERV_cancer_enhancers/README.md

-## Endogenous retroviruses mediate transcriptional rewiring in response to oncogenic signaling in colorectal cancer
+## Endogenous retroviruses mediate transcriptional rewiring in colorectal cancer

 #### Scripts and files used in: